-- During periods of time when the school/class is closed work is scheduled on a Sunday morning, to enable parents to see and access work for the week ahead.
+- Work is scheduled on a Sunday morning, to enable parents to see and access work for the week ahead.
 Work is due in by the following Monday.
-All completed work should be submitted via Google Classroom.
-Where an individual child is required to isolate work will be set as soon as possible after the need to work remotely. - Teachers will mark work submitted via Google Classroom and provide feedback to your child.
+All completed work should be submitted via Google Classroom. - Teachers will mark work submitted via Google Classroom and provide feedback to your child.
 Work submitted after the hand in date may not be marked. - Please complete as much of the work as is reasonably possible.
-If you have any difficulties please contact your child's class teacher. - Your child's class teacher will keep in regular touch via Google Classroom, email and/or telephone calls home.
+If you have any difficulties please contact your child's class teacher. - Your child's class teacher will keep in regular touch via Google Classroom, email and telephone calls home.